 In this study we have estimated simultaneous equations model to determine the impact of microcredit on respondent's savings level.
 Total savings of the respondent are estimated as the dependent variables.
-Age of the respondent (AR), Education of respondent (ER), Gender of the respondent (GR), Number of earners in the household (EAR), Number of dependents in the household (DHR), the amount of Ioan (AL), expenditure for food and non-food items (per month) after Ioan, Earners in the Household, Occupation, Gender of Respondent, Size of the household (SH), Interest rate (IR) are estimated as independent variables.
+Age of the respondent (AR), Education of respondent (ER), Gender of the respondent (GR), Number of earners in the household (EAR), Number of dependents in the household (DHR), the amount of loan (AL), expenditure for food and non-food items (per month) after loan, Earners in the Household, Occupation, Gender of Respondent, Size of the household (SH), Interest rate (IR) are estimated as independent variables.
+The value of the coefficient AR (Age of the Respondent) is negative sign, it implies that savings decreases due to youth unemployment and inexperience.
+This implies that, with an increase in the age of the respondent the probability being poor will fall as a result the savings of the respondent increases.
+In the context of our country, there is a joint family system in rural areas, the older of the respondent, the higher of the respondent's earnings and accumulation of resources.
+Field survey data shows that the incidence of poverty increases with youth unemployment and inexperience and incidence of poverty decreases with age of the respondent.

-a) Regression results of savings (s) and independent variables
+10 a) Regression results of savings (s) and independent variables

-Model Summary
+Model